 In a very short period of time we now have easy access to very, very energy dense food twenty four hours a day and we don't have to move around much if we don't want to.

-But food is also complex and many factors come in to play.
+But food and it's relationship with weight is complex and many other factors come in to play.

 - Physical environment.

 - What part of the world you live in/food availability.

 - Foetal programming and what you were exposed to as a child.